t0bb3/WebhookProxy/README.md

 ## HOW IT LOOKS
 This is the web-based proxy client (hosted on proxy server), several people can use the same proxy server at the same time as long as one uses unique names for public webhook endpoints.
-If several proxy clients listen to the same public webhook endpoint, the clients will compete for who sends the response back to the sender of the webhook (fastest wins).
+If several proxy clients listen to the same public webhook endpoint, the clients will compete for who sends the response back to the sender.

 ![](https://github.com/t0bb3/webhook-proxy/blob/master/screenshot.PNG)